Wahroonga (West) - Waitara

 Wahroonga (West) - Waitara lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

 Wahroonga (West) - Waitara's population is around 12,583 as of Aug 2025.
 This reflects an increase of 706 people since the 2021 Census, which reported a population of 11,877 people.
 The change is inferred from the estimated resident population of 12,513 from the ABS as of June 2024 and an additional 164 validated new addresses since the Census date.
 This level of population equates to a density ratio of 5,963 persons per square kilometer.
-Wahroonga (West) - Waitara's growth of 5.9% since the 2021 census exceeded the SA3 area's 4.1% and the SA4 region's growth rate, marking it as a growth leader in the region.
+Wahroonga (West) - Waitara's growth of 5.9% since the 2021 census exceeded the SA3 area's growth of 4.1%.
 Population growth for the area was primarily driven by overseas migration.

 Frequently Asked Questions - Population